SuperOfficeDocs/superoffice-docs/docs/api/netserver/archive-providers/interfaces.md

 ---
-# Mandatory fields.
-title: archive_provider_interface       # (Required) Very important for SEO.
+title: Interface definition and composition
+uid: archive_provider_interface
-description: Interface definition and composition # (Required) Important for SEO.
+description: Interface definition and composition
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords:
-so.topic: concept              # article, howto, reference, concept, guide
+so.topic: concept

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # Interface definition and composition